jeremyong/gal/README.md

 ## Runtime and Compile-time performance

-Early results are showing that GAL is >2x faster than versor but with slower compile times which depend on the expression complexity.
+GAL is slowly converging to hand-optimized code for computing with geometric entities in the various algebras.
+The goal is, of course, perfect convergence (up to auto-vectorization at least).

 Runtime and compile time performance is achieved by using the following approach to expression evaluation.

-1. Expressions are encoded using standard expression tree templates.
+1. Expressions are encoded using flattened arrays of Reverse-Polish Notation nodes.
 2. Expression inputs are entities that are encoded with flat representations (e.g. an R3 point is just 3 floats and not tied to a multivector representation).
 3. Prior to evaluation, expression inputs are expressed in indeterminate multivector form (parameters of each input are expressed via integral tags, not floating-point values).
 This is encoded using 3 flat compile-time arrays per multivector (storing intederminates, monomials, and polynomials) for fast simplification and evaluation.
 4. Expressions are expanded in indeterminate form using polynomial coefficients so that term arithmetic can happen exactly over the field of rationals.
 A number of techniques are used to put strict upper bounds on compile time memory and CPU usage whever possible.